Extractive contest design: Introduction

-As well as the existing papers on maximization of the aggregate effort, our paper provides CSFs a positive foundation.\footnote { \cite{Jia2013} referred to this as the \emph{optimally-derived foundation}, which is one of four types of foundations. }${}^,$\footnote { Some papers have provided CSFs axiomatic foundations (e.g., \cite{Skaperdas1996} and \cite{Clark1998}). } In rent-seeking interpretation, the contest designer (politician) wants to maximize contestants' efforts, because if the efforts are political contributions, they obtain monetary benefit from the efforts, and if the efforts are political lobbying, they flaunt their power by the efforts.
-Thus, they should determine the CSF as it maximizes the efforts.
-Hence, they should choose an extractive CSF if it exists.
+The contributions of this paper are as follows.
+In the observable-private-value case, we present strictly extractive CSFs in the $3$-or-more-contestant or homogeneous-value subcase, where we only use the pure-strategy Nash equilibria, whereas we show that there exists no strictly extractive CSF in the other subcase.
+In the unobservable-private-value case, we show that there exists no extractive CSF.
+In the common-value case, we show that the CSF with the $2$nd-power technology is strictly extractive in the multi-contestant contest, and the CSF with the $\frac{a}{a - 1}$th-power technology ($a \geq 3$) is not strictly extractive.
+We demonstrate that for extractive or strictly extractive CSFs to exist, observability of values matters in the private-value case, but not in the common-value case.
+The framework in this paper could serve as a general framework for investigating the extraction of values in contests.

 The remainder of this paper is organized as follows.
 Section \ref{sec:model} describes the model.
-Section \ref{sec:results} presents our results.
-Section \ref{sec:discussion} discusses questions for future research.
-The proofs of all propositions are provided in Appendix.
+Section \ref{sec:results} presents the results.
+Section \ref{sec:conclusion} concludes the paper.
+The proofs of all the propositions are provided in the appendix.